Dead-ball era: Baseball during the dead-ball era

 In this era, Frank Baker earned the nickname "Home Run" Baker merely for hitting two home runs in the 1911 World Series; although he led the American League in home runs four times (1911–1914), his highest home run season was 1913, when he hit 12, and he finished with 96 home runs for his career.
 The best home run hitter of the dead-ball era was Philadelphia Phillies outfielder "Cactus" Gavvy Cravath, who led the National League in home runs six times, with a high total of 24 for the pennant-winning Phillies in and seasons of 19 home runs each in 1913 and 1914.
 However, Cravath played in the cavernous Baker Bowl which despite being 341 ft to left-field and a 408 ft shot to dead center, was a notoriously hitter-friendly park with only a short 280 ft distance from the plate to the right-field wall.
+From 1900 to 1920, Cravath's 119 home runs were the most for all players in the era.